 National Assets of Pakistan are For Sale!

-Meanwhile not only is Pakistan entered into a space where it cannot pay its external loans, while it is picking up more loans to repay the interest of the old ones – Pakistani Government has in the last almost 4 years also mortgaged many national assets to pick money.
+Meanwhile not only has Pakistan entered into a space where it cannot pay its external loans, while it is picking up more loans to repay the interest of the old ones – Pakistani Government also has in the last almost 4 years also mortgaged many national assets to pick money.

 Jinnah International Airport Karachi in Karachi for example has been used as collateral for raisiing money via Sukuk bonds (Islamic bonds)